 This handbook is intended to provide a brief description of each course available to MVHS students.
-More detailed information will usually be necessary before the best decision can be made.
+More detailed information will usually be necessary before the best decisions can be made.
 That information is available from teachers and counselors and should be requested early in the scheduling process.
 This handbook provides recommendations, prerequisites and advice.
 However, the student and his/her parents/guardians are major partners in the decision-making process.
 We advocate extensive dialogue to ensure the best choices.
-Courses listed in the handbook are subject to change based upon enrollment numbers and staff availability.
-Please list alternate courses for elective courses chosen when completing your scheduling form.
+Courses listed in the handbook are subject to change based upon enrollment numbers, staff availability, and guidance from the Indiana Department of Education.
+Please list several alternate courses for elective courses chosen when completing your scheduling form.

-Detailed scheduling information needed scheduling forms and applications can be found by going to the Counseling Department section of the high school webpage.
+Detailed scheduling information, scheduling forms, and applications for specific programs can be found by going to the Counseling Department section of the high school webpage.
 All courses listed in the course handbook count towards all diploma types unless stated otherwise in the course description.